ggsre/ansible-automation/README.md

 In this section, you create the playbook-webservers.yml playbook and target the hosts in the webservers group.
 You define a block that imports the three task files you just created.

-For the task that imports the install_packages.yml playbook, you define the following variables: memory with a value of 256
+For the task that imports the install_packages.yml playbook, you define the following variables:
+- memory with a value of 256

-web_package with a value of httpd
+- web_package with a value of httpd

-ssl_package with a value of mod_ssl
+- ssl_package with a value of mod_ssl
+For the task that imports the configure_web.yml file, you define the following variables:
+- https_src with a value of /home/devops/lab2-files/https.conf
+- ssl_src with a value of /home/devops/lab2-files/ssl.tar.gz
+For the task that imports the configure_firewall.yml playbook, you add a condition to import only the tasks tagged with the production tag and define the fw_package and fw_service variables with a value of firewalld.

+In the rescue clause for the block, you define a task to install the httpd service and notify the restart_services handler to start the service upon its installation.
+You add an always statement that uses the shell module to query the status of the httpd service using systemctl and define the restart_services handler to restart both the httpd and firewalld services using a loop.